stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 Just make sure you're checking out the repository [around the time fsmt was released](https://github.com/huggingface/transformers/tree/129fdae04033fe4adfe013b734deaec6ec34ae2e), since the 2 files could have diverged since then.

 The final stage was to run through a bunch of inputs and compare that the ported tokenizer produced the same ids as the original.
-You can see this is done in [this notebook](./nbs/tokenizer.ipynb).

-This is the script I was running repeatedly and trying to figure out how to make the outputs match.
+You can see this is done in [this notebook](./nbs/tokenizer.ipynb), which I was running repeatedly while trying to figure out how to make the outputs match.

-This is how most of the porting process went, I'd take a small feature, run it the `fairseq`-way, get the outputs, do the same with the `transformers` code, try to make the outputs match - fiddle with the code until it does, then try a different kind of input make sure it produces the same outputs, and so on, until all inputs match.
+This is how most of the porting process went, I'd take a small feature, run it the `fairseq`-way, get the outputs, do the same with the `transformers` code, try to make the outputs match - fiddle with the code until it did, then try a different kind of input make sure it produced the same outputs, and so on, until all inputs produced outputs that matched.

 ## Model porting